hudyu17/personal_hyde/index.md

 👋 Hi, I'm Hudson.
 </h1>

-I study Computer Science and Statistics at the University of Toronto (graduating 2022).
+I study Computer Science and Statistics at the University of Toronto (graduating 2022 or 2023 - it's flexible).

 A bit about me: